HardTimes2024/HardTimes/HardTimes_en.md

 A warning about upcoming events, for which we should prepare URGENTLY.

 We will talk about three topics:
-– Economic disaster
+* Economic disaster
-– Pollution
+* Pollution
-– Famine
+* Famine

 This information is taken from intuitive sources and common sense.

 **To improve your intuition, we recommend:**
-– lead a healthy lifestyle
+* lead a healthy lifestyle
-– study spiritual practices: yoga, qigong
+* study spiritual practices: yoga, qigong
-– praise the Gods and <u>not ask for</u> anything from them even in hard times.
+* praise the Gods and <ins>not ask for</ins> anything from them even in hard times.

 Modern people have too binary thinking: everything will be either fine or a complete apocalypse.
 Why then prepare?
 But the truth is in the middle.
 More advanced type of thinking: probabilistic.
 An ancient saying: hope for the best and prepare for the worst.